 How its works?

-Download our guide (available March 12th) and plan out what you want to see, what course talks you want to attend and who you would like to talk to.
+Plan out what you want to see, what course talks you want to attend and who you would like to talk to.
 You are free to come at any time between 10am and 2pm (please note the times for final presentations and campus tours).

 On our DCU Glasnevin Campus you can find out more on our Business, Engineering, Computing, Humanities and Social Sciences* and Science and Health courses.
 While on our DCU St Patrick's Campus you will find out more about our Humanities* and Education courses.